danialrami/echo-bridge-manual/Echo-Bridge.md

 | FOOTSWITCH 1 | Save & Exit                 | Saves all parameters and exits Reverb Edit Mode.<br/>Long press to reflash firmware |
 | FOOTSWITCH 2 | Save & Exit                 | Saves all parameters and exits Reverb Edit Mode.                                    |

-### Factory Reset (Restore default reverb parameters)
+### Reset (Restore default reverb parameters)

-To enter factory reset mode, **press and hold** **Footswitch #2** when powering the pedal.
-The LED lights will alternate blinking slowly.
+To enter reset mode, **press and hold** **Footswitch #2** when powering the pedal.
+The LED lights will alternate, blinking slowly.

-1. Rotate Knob #1 to 100%.
-The LEDs will quickly flash simultaneously and start blinking faster.
+1. Rotate Knob #1 to 100% -- the LEDs will quickly flash simultaneously and start blinking faster.
-2. Rotate Knob #1 to 0%.
-The LEDs will quickly flash simultaneously and start blinking faster.
+2. Rotate Knob #1 to 0% -- the LEDs will quickly flash simultaneously and start blinking faster.
-3. Rotate Knob #1 to 100%.
-The LEDs will quickly flash simultaneously and start blinking faster.
+3. Rotate Knob #1 to 100% -- the LEDs will quickly flash simultaneously and start blinking faster.
-4. Rotate Knob #1 to 0%.
-The LEDs will quickly flash simultaneously, defaults will be restored, and the pedal will resume normal pedal mode.
+4. Rotate Knob #1 to 0% -- the LEDs will quickly flash simultaneously, defaults will be restored, and the pedal will resume normal pedal mode.

-To exit factory reset mode without resetting.
-Power off the pedal and power it back on.
+To exit reset mode without resetting, power off the pedal and power it back on.

 ### Patches